diegomrodrigues/statistical_learning_notes/06. Nearest Neighbors/topics.md

     *   Computational Cost: k-NN requires O(Np) for a new sample, and can be too slow, while storage of full dataset is also a limitation for large datasets.
     *   Fast Algorithms: Existing methods for quickly finding the closest neighbors.
     *   Data Editing/Condensing: Reduction of the training set to alleviate load, via strategies such as: multi-edit, and condensing.

-**Key Themes:**

-*   **Model-Free Methods:** These are methods that make little to no assumptions on the distribution of data.
-*   **Memory-Based Learning:** Making decision by using and comparing with training examples.
-*   **Local Models:** Using subsets or neighborhoods of data to train local models.
-*   **Prototypical Representation:**  Abstracting complex data with a reduced set of representative examples.
-*   **Flexibility and Adaptivity:** Creating models that adapt to local structure and data density.
-*   **Curse of Dimensionality:** The need for dimensionality reduction, or adaptive metrics to overcome the problems in high dimensional spaces.
-*   **Tradeoffs:** Bias variance tradeoff in neighbor selection for k-NN.

-This should give you a good overview of Chapter 13, its key techniques, and their limitations, as well as pointers to the algorithms that work effectively.
-Let me know if you have any other questions or would like more details!